avast/cactus/README.md

 case class DbUser(firstName: String, surName: String, dateOfBirth: LocalDate)
 ```

-You want to return `Option[DbUser]` from your handler and thus to convert `DbUser` directly to GPB.
+You decide to return `Option[DbUser]` from your handler and thus to convert `DbUser` directly to GPB.
 That is obviously something Cactus
 cannot do by its own.
 However, you can derive your custom converter if you provide a way how to convert `DbUser` to `User`:

 ```scala